json-schema-org/website/pages/learn/getting-started-step-by-step/getting-started-step-by-step.md

 ## Validate JSON data against the schema

-Now that you have your JSON Schema is time to validate [JSON data](https://json-schema.org/learn/glossary#instance) against it using a [JSON Schema Validator](https://json-schema.org/tools?query=&sortBy=name&sortOrder=ascending&groupBy=toolingTypes&licenses=&languages=&drafts=&toolingTypes=validator).
+Now that you have your JSON Schema, it is time to validate [JSON data](https://json-schema.org/learn/glossary#instance) against it using a [JSON Schema Validator](https://json-schema.org/tools?query=&sortBy=name&sortOrder=ascending&groupBy=toolingTypes&licenses=&languages=&drafts=&toolingTypes=validator).

 A Validator is a tool that implements the JSON Schema specification.
-All validators works in a similar way: they take a JSON Schema and a JSON Instance as input and they returns the validation result as output.
+All validators works in a similar way: they take a JSON Schema and a JSON Instance as input and they return the validation result as output.

 ![How JSON Schema works](https://json-schema.org/img/json_schema.svg)